Location: 913 Cedar Avenue S, Minneapolis When: Saturday, April 22nd @ 9PM

 Location: xxxxxxxxxxxx When: Friday, April 7th @ 10PM

 Allan Kingdom recently garnered another Grammy nomination all while maintaining a strong presence in his home base of Minnesota.
 The So Cold Records front-man is preparing to release his newest project, Lines, which is also arguably his most highly anticipated.
 His new single “Know About It” has made ALL of the rounds as of late, lets just hope that it’s just the tip of the iceberg.
 Allan K sounds like the next big thing, he’s definitely put in the work.
-Not much is known about Lines, so I guess we’ll just have to attend the show to find out what’s in store.
-This event is 18+ RSVP tickets are still available for $10 ($15 @ door), click the link below to buy yours now.
+Even with the recent leak you can expect a fun night, this event is 18+ RSVP tickets are still available for $10 ($15 @ door), click the link below to buy yours now.